standardese/standardese/README.md

 The inputs can be both files or directories, in case of directory each file is documented, unless an input option is specified (see below).
 The tool will currently generate a corresponding Markdown file with the documentation for each file it gets as input.
-Files that are not source files (determined by the `input.source_ext` option), will be treated as template files (see below).

 > Note: You only need and should give header files to standardese.
 > The source files are unnecessary.